 Since I began documenting Drouyn drums, I have received many emails from people wanting information on their drums, past and present.
 Most of these emails have been regarding the manufacturing date of their Drouyn drum.

 Here’s the short answer to that question.
 I don’t really know.
-I’ve changed my position on this and I’ll explain why.
+I’ve changed my position on this a few times and I’ll explain why.

 The numbers game.

 Right back to Dandy, drums made by Drouyn & Drouyn had numbers added to the inside of their shells.

 A stamp with writing added like this later Dandy:

 Written in biro like my Drouyn kit:

 Or even Dymo labels – sort of screams late 70’s to early 80’s Australia.

 To accurately date anything, you usually need multiple reliable sources.
 The Drouyn drum kit I bought could be fairly accurately dated.
 It was sold from Theo’s Music in Perth in 1965.
 It was new.
 The Zildjian hi-hats sold with the kit still had a faint price mark, in pounds sterling, written on the bottom cymbal.
 Australia moved to decimal currency in 1966.
 The serials inside each drum consisted of three rows of numbers, written in pen.
 Then I received this image of a Dandy serial from a contributor.